Avri-Here/Nice-exercise/README.md

 # Getting Started with Create React App

-Homework for NICE company..
+Hey..
+Welcome to Homework for NICE company..

 ## Available Scripts

-In the project directory, you can run:
+In My project directory, you can run ..

 ### `npm start`

+To start the tests run the ..

+### `npm test`

-This project uses a third-party library of  "MATERIAL-UI",  there is a slight dependency problem, to start the installation force install "npm".
+This project uses a third-party library of  "MATERIAL-UI",  there is a slight dependency problem, to start the installation force install "npm" ..

 ### `npm i --force`